Do you know what draws fishermen from around the country to Grand Lake every winter?

 Visit the Miami Convention and Visitors Bureau at http://www.visitmiamiok.com to find the best option for you.

-And if you are more interested in a resort property at Grand Lake there are many to choose from and they are all more than happy to have visitors year round.
+And if you are more interested in a vacation rental, hotel, or resort property in Grove or at Grand Lake, there are many to choose from and they are all more than happy to have visitors year-round.